georgisomnoev/feature-flag-api/README.md

 ```

 ## How to run the tests
-To run the unit tests:
+To run all the tests:

 ```bash
 make test